argonatorUberTF/Uber-Team-Fortress/README.md

 The lightning gun weapon comes up by selecting 2 and having the ammo masters skill.
 Achievement system similar to Xbox for bragging rights just like MegaTF COOP was.

 Scout class has a bat for the axe, jetpack uses less cells, a bit more fire damage.
+He can deploy caltrops with flash mines on drop1 or impulse 121.

 The sniper class had little changed.
 Already powerful and deadly enough.
 The soldier class gets a bit more dangerous with the upgraded amounts of grenades.
 The attributes system can boost this class to very powerful levels.